dlo137/JS-Sneaker-E-Commerce-Website/E-Commerce_Site/README.md

 "# Sneaker-E-Commerce-Landing_page

-A nike website for sneaker
+A nike website for sneakers